tytydraco/yessleep/out/I_got_a_job_as_a_runner_at_an_ice_cream_store_I_didnt_understand_my_job_title_until_I_met_my_first_runaway_Tip_for_runners_Never_EVER_piss_of_a_Buggie.md

 The girl's words were still ringing in my head, rattling in my skull like they themselves were a physical entity.
 I tried to scream again, but a force had taken over me, closing my mouth and pinning my legs.
 "So, you're the new runner girl."
 The smooth voice came from the doorway, and I twisted my head, following the low murmur filling the silence.
 There were two figures.

+I slid down the wall, my feet barely grazing the paintwork.

 Males.
 But I couldn't see their faces, any semblance of identity blanketed in shadow.
 I could see that one was a messy blonde, while the other had reddish-brown curls tied into a ponytail.
 The two of them approached me like wild animals, unsteady and unsure, the one in front taking the lead and holding back the one behind.

 The redhead wore a trench coat which was too big for him, while the blonde stuck to a simple t-shirt and jeans.
 "Hold her," when one of the shadows situated himself in front of me, while the other stepped back, a fresh coating of bile crept up my throat.

-They were doing this-- or at least, the boy who had taken a step back and folded his arms.
+They were doing this-- or at least, the boy who had taken a step back was.
+He folded his arms.
 His face was like staring at uncanny valley, a human figure with no identity, no expression, only a t-shirt with a smiley face on the front.
 Drowning in the overhead light, these boys should have had a face.

 But they didn't.
 They should have made sense, at this time, where normality was home.
 Where I felt safe.
 But they didn't.
-While the other boy kept me pinned to the wall, the one in front took another step toward me.
+While the other boy kept me pinned to the wall, moving me up and down with a simple twitch of his wrist, the one in front took another step toward me.

 I could feel his warm breath tickling my cheeks.
 He was human, and alive, breathing, thinking, and moving like normal-- and yet nothing about him was neither human nor normal.
 I couldn’t even see his eyes.
 I couldn’t see if he was angry or scared, or exhilarated at the thought of pinning me and stealing breath from my lungs.
 “Don’t fight back,” the shadow's voice was a low hum skating the back of my mind, “if you fight back, I will fucking wipe you clean, and that will be your fault."

 “Aww, Conrad’s trying to be intimidating!” the girl hadn’t moved from the couch, her wide eyes stuck to my TV, lips pulled into a grin.
 “Adorable!”

 "Shh!"
 The other shadow hushed her, twisting to her.
-I could see his hands twitching, fingers moving slightly, tightening his grip on my body.
+I could see his hands flexing expertly, fingers moving, tightening his grip on my body.

 It's hard to describe the act of being violated mentally, though I could feel phantom fingers grasping onto my skull and squeezing it enough to crack me open.
 When his ice-cold fingers grazed my temples, I knew what he was going to do, and I knew he couldn’t get inside my mind.
 Because if he did… I tried to think about anything else, ignoring his threat.
 I thought about my senior year trip to France-- and the time I was bitten by a spider and spent two days in the ER.
 But this boy was stronger, easily breaking down the barriers I had put up, and forcing his way into my mind.

 Suddenly, I saw memories I had forgotten, memories that were still dear to me, all of them flashing in front of me like an animated photo album.
 I saw Jun's smiling face, his lips around his flask.
 I saw Violet standing behind the counter.
 Oh, no. I could feel this boy's desperation as he dove further, cutting into me.
 Dylan's face flashed into my mind, and then Freddie's.

-Before they could speak, thankfully, he skipped right past them until I saw myself from my own perspective, reaching out with trembling hands.
+Before they could speak, thankfully, he skipped right past them until I saw myself from my own perspective, reaching out for the dead Buggie's jacket with trembling hands.

 The memory came over me, thick and heavy, overwhelming me.
 I heard Nathanial's cries echoing-- but before the blur of silver could impact him, the boy was retracting himself from my mind.
 Not before another explosion of light hit the backs of my eyes.

 This time I was at Grand Court House.